 Steps in Cataract Surgery

 The surgeons at the Eye Care Center of Northern Colorado take great pride in our cataract surgery techniques, and we work hard to make our patients as comfortable as possible during each step of the process.

-- Topical or local anesthesia is used to numb the eye.
+- Topical and local anesthesia through an IV is used to numb the eye and calm the nerves.

 - A small incision is made on the eye surface using a hand-held blade or by using a femtosecond laser.